 The libra capitalises on the present system, by placing a new international layer on top of the informal public-private partnership that enables cashless money.
 In doing so, it relies on the support that national states give to their currencies through the banks, without being subject to national authority.
 Zuckerberg and his friends will yield the fruits, while national states carry the risks.

 Just like credit balances and money market instruments, the libra is based on underlying value, brought together in the libra-reserve.
 If that value goes down, so does the libra go down.
 The libra, however, is the last to go as it spreads risk and builds on the most stable debt titles on the market.
-Although many might rejoice in Zuckerberg’s demise.
-No one can effort the demise of the banks and national states Zuckerberg will lean on.
+Although many might rejoice in Zuckerberg’s demise, no one can afford the demise of the banks and national states Zuckerberg will lean on.
 By carefully deciding which banks and national states he admits to the libra reserve, Zuckerberg can assure himself of his success.
 The banks he selects become the debt collectors that support his currency.
 The states of which he puts bonds into his reserve become the tax collectors that make the libra as good as money.
 After all, tax collection ensures the servicing of government debt.
 These selected banks and states will support the libra, whether they like it or not.
 Zuckerberg will be the good guy, offering safety and payment convenience.
 The ugly part is for the banks and the national states, upholding the debt-based money system by collecting taxes and debts.

 And what if the entire Western world reverts to the libra as the currency?
 Then there will sure be insufficient “reliable” debt to fully cover the libra.
 By that time, that is not a problem for Zuckerberg, though.
 Just like a central bank, he issues his own currency.
 As long as we continue to use the libra as money, he can also issue libras that are not fully backed by reserves.
 The underlying value is needed to establish confidence in the libra.
 Once confidence in the libra is established, the underlying value can better disappear from view, to avoid any doubt about the currency.
 It is even conceivable that the libra will one day be completely disconnected from its underlying value.
 The world would then have digital cash as its currency, privately issued at will by those who successfully managed to usurp the money power.